 - Boat plans include full size patterns for tracing (easily cut with a jig saw or skilsaw)

-- Plywood Kit includes all plywood pre-cut by CNC and flotation foam (first 4 items on materials list)
+- Plywood Kit includes all plywood pre-cut by CNC and flotation foam (see notes on Materials List)

 Flats River Skiff -18 Specs: